Marketing Tips For The Small Artisan Business Owner

 Side Note: The Guilt of Pricing

 If there is one consistent issue that arises when talking to small business owners, especially those who make products by hand, it’s not charging enough.
-Or, more specifically, it’s not feeling that they can charge more.
+Or, more specifically, it does not feel that they can charge more.

-Please know that when you pour your heart and soul into making a product or even providing a service, you are creating value.
-That value is not measured by the cost of the materials.
-The value is measured by the consumer.
+Please know that when you pour your heart and soul into making a product or even providing a service, you create value.
+The cost of the materials does not measure that value.
+The consumer measures the value.

 Its value is created through the inspiration and understanding of what it means to you and what it means to them.

-The more detail you can communicate about the decisions, tasks and effort you put into making the final product, the more respect you’ll earn in the eyes of the customer.
+The more detail you can communicate about the decisions, tasks, and effort you put into making the final product, the more respect you’ll earn in the customer’s eyes.
 And with respect and understanding comes the ability to charge accordingly.

 WEBSITE FOCUS 3 – PRODUCT

-If there’s a theme in my advice it’s go beyond the basics.
-The same is true of your products.
+If there’s a theme in my advice, it goes beyond the basics.
+The same is true for your products.
 Be sure to consider three key areas that will help you inspire and sell more.

-- Meaningful descriptions: When it comes to describing the product, go beyond what it’s made of and how you use it.
-Think about the inspiration behind how the product came to be, how it’s been used by others, and comments you’ve received from other customers.
+- Meaningful descriptions: When describing the product, go beyond what it’s made of and how you use it.
+Think about the inspiration behind how the product came to be, how it’s been used by others and comments you’ve received from other customers.

 - Show in use: Photography can be a challenge for many folks that make things with their hands.
-However, photography and video are the most important elements in creating a compelling and inspiring product website,.
+However, photography and video are the most important elements in creating a compelling and inspiring product website.
 Find ways to go beyond the single shot on a white background.
 Show the product in use.
 If its jewelry, clothing, or accessories, show people wearing and enjoying the products.
 If it’s a tool or functional product, show that product in everyday use.
-A simple video of you explaining the features and benefits of what you’ve created is also an extremely powerful way to add depth to your website.
+A simple video of you explaining the features and benefits of what you’ve created is also a compelling way to add depth to your website.

-- Show in scale: One of the hardest things to judge from online product shots is the actual size of a product.
+- Show in scale: One of the hardest things to judge from online product shots is the actual size.
 By itself, a photo of a product offers little information as to how big or small a product may be.
-It’s extremely helpful to show products in context along with other items that are easily recognized and understood.
+It’s beneficial to show products in context and other items that are easily recognized and understood.
 This helps eliminate a common concern of having something be “the right size” for the intended use or person.

 Marketing Tip: Make Practical Use Of Your Small Budget

-In our firm, we say that an effective marketing plan needs to be both “persuasive and prepared”.
+Our firm says that an effective marketing plan needs to be both “persuasive and prepared.”
 In short, these are defined as:

 - Persuasive: Tactics you use to get your company noticed by the right people.